dart-lang/site-www/src/codelabs/iterables.md

 In this example, each element of the `Iterable` numbers is multiplied by 10.

-You can also use `map()` to transform an element into a different object — for example, to convert all `int` to `String`, as you can see in the following example.
+You can also use `map()`
+to transform an element into a different object—for example, to convert all `int` to `String`, as you can see in the following example:

 <?code-excerpt "iterables/test/iterables_test.dart (map-string)"?>
 ```dart